duncanmcclean/simple-commerce/docs/upgrade-guide.md

  client_secret: pi_whateveragain_secret_something
 ```

-This will cleanup your order entry a little and means we can make a 'Gateway' fieldtype in the future.
+And for new orders, we'll automatically get rid of the 'temporary gateway data' added to order entries before checking out.

+These changes should hopefully help to tidy up your order entry.
+It also lets us do cool things in the future, like a Gateway fieldtype.

-When updating to v2.4, Simple Commerce will re-format your order entries for you.
+> You don't need to worry about anythng - Simple Commerce will automatically re-format your order entries for you during the upgrade process.

 ### Medium Impact: Updated signature of `checkAvailability` method on shipping methods